Aaron Hicks Player Props: Yankees vs. Orioles

 - Hicks hit .216 with nine doubles, two triples, eight home runs and 65 walks.

-- Hicks had a hit in 55 of 132 games a year ago, with multiple hits in 25 of those games.
+- Hicks had a hit in 55 of 132 games last season, with multiple hits in 25 of those games.

-- In 18.9% of his games a year ago (25 of 132), Hicks drove in a run.
-In nine of those games (6.8%) he recorded two or more RBIs, and he had three or more in five contests.
+- In 18.9% of his 132 games a year ago, Hicks drove in a run (25 times).
+He also had nine games with multiple RBIs (6.8%), and three or more RBIs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.